Emallates/zlog-adapter/README.md

 ## Issues or Suggestions
-As zlog-adapter is just an experimantal adapter for [enoa-client](https://github.com/Emallates/enoa-client), anybody who can build or contribute is welcome.
+As zlogjs-adapter is just an experimantal adapter for [enoa-client](https://github.com/Emallates/enoa-client), anybody who can build or contribute is welcome.

 ## License